Flowdalic/xeps/draft-schmaus-kitten-sasl-ht/draft-schmaus-kitten-sasl-ht-02.md

 # Acknowledgments

 This document benefited from discussions on the KITTEN WG mailing list.
-The authors would like to specially thank Thijs Alkemade and Sam Whited for their comments on this topic.
+The authors would like to specially thank Thijs Alkemade, Sam Whited and Alexey Melnikov for their comments on this topic.